CSE512-15S/a3-sonjak3-natguy-nreiter/readme.md

     1. A marker over the slider tracks progress through the range
     1. At any point the user may pause the animation, or adjust the speed
 1. Return to the previous step

+### Differences Between Storyboard and Final

+* Filter menu always shows in the final, and does not require a click on a button
+* Histogram at bottom in storyboard became marks on the timeline, instead
+* Default/initial view became showing only launch sites, as opposed to showing the initial day
+* We settled on allowing the slider to be dragged, as well as allowing a date picker/calendar
+* We added speed options
+* The play/pause icon became a button, and moved

 ## Development Process